stargate/data-api/docs/dataapi-network-spec.md

 # JSON HTTP API Specification

-This document specifies the HTTP API for the DATA API.
+This document specifies the HTTP API for the Data API.
 That is how clients can communicate with the service.
-See the [DATA API Query Specification](dataapi-spec.md) for details of data modelling and queries.
+See the [Data API Query Specification](dataapi-spec.md) for details of data modelling and queries.

 - [Preamble](#preamble)
 - [High-level concepts](#high-level-concepts)